-An ancient tradition that has become a health craze – bone broth has turned into an uber-trendy beverage.
-Looking at a bone, one might think it has nothing to offer in terms of nutrition.
-But locked away inside its shell is a wealth of essential nutrition, anti-inflammatory and gut-healing properties, good fats, and a wealth of minerals.
-Homemade broth is full of nutrients, underrepresented in today’s modern diet, in a form the body can easily absorb.
+A wealth of essential nutrition, anti-inflammatory and gut-healing properties, good fats, and a wealth of minerals, homemade broth is full of nutrients, underrepresented in today’s modern diet, in a form the body can easily absorb.

 Folk wisdom throughout the world values broth for its healing properties.
 Until the modern era, most households kept a stockpot simmering over the fire or on the back burner.
 They regularly ate from it and continually added whatever ingredients became available, making long-cooked soups and stews the original “fast food”.

 Here are some Dubai-based companies making fresh, delicious bone broths that you can enjoy in the comfort of your own home.
-If you prefer to make your own, continue scrolling down for our easy DIY bone broth recipe.
+If you prefer to make your own, continue reading for our easy DIY bone broth recipe.

 This company offers beef and chicken bone broths in a variety of packages to suit every budget.